chetan51/chetansurpur/source/drafts/insights-from-geb-1.md

 Starting to look familiar?

 _Edit: I just read_ Chapter III: Figure and Ground _.
-Imagine my surprise when Hofstadter goes through the multiplication exercise as well, even using the exact same name for the system I used above.
-Guess this section is redundant to anyone who read the book!_
+Imagine my surprise when Hofstadter goes through the multiplication exercise as well, even using the exact same name for the system written above!_

-#### Question A1.
+#### Question 1A.
 Is it possible to create an isomorphism of exponentiation using this same idea? ####

 Well, the axiom would be the same as the axiom in the _tq-system_ (multiplication) defined above.
 Only the rule would be different.